STAY IN THE HIMALAYAN MOUNTAINS

 This reader makes organizing an engaging course on social movements easy.
 Provides answers to nine major questions on social movements.
 In the study of social movements, this volume is valuable addition

-Social Movements and Networks: Relational Approaches to Collective Action (Comparative Politics) Book by Mario Diani, Doug McAdam (Editors) - Leading social movement researchers map the full range of applications of network concepts and tools to their field of inquiry.
+Social Movements and Networks: Relational Approaches to Collective Action.
+Book by Mario Diani, Doug McAdam (Editors) - Leading social movement researchers map the full range of applications of network concepts and tools to their field of inquiry.

 Movements in China and Hong Kong: The Expansion of Protest Space by Gilles Guiheux and Khun Eng Kuah-Pearce.